-We have also developed specialized software to manage and analyze the unusually large amounts of data produced by our systems.
-We offer Fluidigm Cytobank, our cloud-based platform of analytical tools, for use with the Helios system.
+We also offer specialized software to manage and analyze the unusually large amounts of data produced by our systems.
+We offer Fluidigm Cytobank, our cloud-based platform of analytical tools, FCS Express7 Flow, and Maxpar Pathsetter data analysis packages for use with the Helios system.
+For our Imaging Mass Cytometry platform, Hyperion, we offer various state of the art software packages to enable data analysis from basic to translational research: CyTOF Software 7.0, MCD Viewer, histoCAT, Visiopharm Phenomap and Indica Lab Halo.
 Our bioinformatic toolset, the Singular software, facilitates the analysis and visualization of single-cell gene expression data.
 More recently, we extended the scope of the toolset to include DNA analysis tools.
 We also developed the C1 Script Builder software to enable customers to take full advantage of the flexibility of C1 IFC architecture by allowing them to program their own control scripts for the C1 system.